Don’t wait for the last judgment—it takes place every day. --Camus

 Honey, are you ever coming home?

 I have been known to trek off to the wilds of Oregon; return home for a night, then hop a plane to London; return home for a week, then head off to Vancouver.
 My friend Dave Carlstrom calls this “Lucasing.”
 “I am ‘Lucasing,’ we are going to ‘Lucas’ next month,” he says.
 “It’s a verb.”
-Stunned and chagrined, I’ve devised a test to determine whether people travel too much.
+Stunned and chagrined, I devised a test to measure whether people travel too much.

 Take the test.
 Face the truth.